Manitouwadge: History

 When the Geco mine closed in 1995, Manitouwadge's population decreased significantly.
 After peaking at nearly 4000 people in the early 1990s, it decreased to less than 3000 by 2001.
 With the closing of the Golden Giant Mine in 2006, the population dropped to 2,100 by 2011.

 Today

-While mining has always been at the forefront of Manitouwadge's economic activity, forestry also plays a significant part in the town's economy.
+While mining has always been at the forefront of the economic activity of Manitouwadge, forestry also plays a significant part in the Town's economy.
 The town is currently seeking new industry and residents and offers some of the lowest housing and commercial property prices in Ontario.
-A longstanding joke in Manitouwadge is that a resident would pay more for their vehicle than for their home.
+The Township boasts year-round outdoor recreation including a 10-run ski hill; snowmobile trails; excellent summer and winter fishing; kilometers of ATV trails, canoe and kayak routes.